agallant121/bark/README.md

 It would be cool if customers could submit photos with their reviews too.

+- This was done the same way as the restaurant owner adding pics!

 ### Real-Time Reviews

 Use [StimulusReflex](https://docs.stimulusreflex.com) to make posting comments happen in without a page reload and [CableReady](https://cableready.stimulusreflex.com) to make viewers see those same comments come in in real-time

+-Unfortunately I did not get to tackle this one which is a huge mistake since I know that is what you are in the middle of implementing.
+I read up on it but just did not have enough time.

 ### Clean the Look Up

 Whoever designed this didn't do a great job.
 Take advantage of Bootstrap and add your own touch to make it look pretty.

+- I did not have time to do this either but I am familiar with bootstrap and materialize.
+The banana pepper sauce website that I sent you was styled that way beginning from an ugly 'starter tempplate'.

 ### Helpful Reviews

 Users could mark reviews they read as helpful.
 There should be a record of this so that they could later go back and see which reviews they marked as helpful in the past.

+- I was able to add this and have the saved reviews displayed on the home page as links back to the restaurant's show page from where the review was saved.
+I would have had this go directly to a review show page but that did not exist and I thought that this made the most sense to go back to where you could see it.
+The one thing I TRIED and maybe should have kept it simpler was to implement a little jquery and javascript to change the words "Save Review" under the reviews on the restaurant show page to "UnSave Review" when the review was saved.
+In previous projects I made a conditional around the link to show this change but I thought the code looked cleaner this way using a helper method from the application controller.
+Now when you click 'Save Review' two times in a row it will add the review and then delete it from your saved reviews but the word does not change.
+Either way it works and I have the reviews getting saved and we can look at them although I would keep working on this in the real world to have that word change back and forth depending on if the review was saved or not.